BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### How You Could Do Harmony

-Another very noticeable way that you could vary the timbre or harmony would be to have matching sound-files in different modes/keys/instruments, etc. If you take a soundfile as it's currently defined, duplicate it with exactly the same inputs, assign a soundfile of the same duration with a different harmony/timbre, then add another volume input to both, related to the new feature you want to code for.
-That way, the looping point and otherwise the volume will be the same for either track, and you could hear a cross-fade in timbre between the two Tracks, or if you use a smaller min-peak-max, a sudden change in mode/harmony when you cross some threshold.
+Another very noticeable way that you could vary the timbre or harmony would be to have matching sound-files in different modes/keys/instruments, etc. You could take a Track, duplicate it with exactly the same inputs, assign a corresponding soundfile of the same duration with a different harmony/timbre, then add another volume input to both, related to the new feature you want to code for.
+That way, the looping point and otherwise the volume will be the same for either track, but you would also hear a cross-fade in timbre between the two Tracks, or if you use a smaller min-peak-max, a sudden change in mode/harmony when you cross some threshold.

 ### Troubleshooting